 It’s all about a balanced diet

 Feeding high protein and fibre complete foods can help to prevent over-feeding as protein has half the calories of fat and makes dogs feel full which may reduce begging behaviour.
 However, the balance has to be right as too much protein can also lead to hyperactivity.
 Fibre also contributes to the feeling of being full while promoting healthy digestion.
-At Webbox we have a number of products, such as, Natural wet food trays and Grain Free dry food that offer a high-quality protein source to meet your dog’s needs.
+At Webbox we have a number of products that offer a high-quality protein source to meet your dog’s needs.
+Shop dog food now.

 Level of activity is another major factor that contributes to obesity in pets